JamFox/quartz.jamfox.dev/content/kobo/God Emperor of Dune.md

 > Idaho relaxed slightly.
 As an old Atreides hand, superbly trained by them, he had found it easy to determine several things from this encounter.
 These two had been heavily conditioned to a fanatic obedience.
 If a cibus mask could hide the identity of that woman, there had to be many more whose bodies were very similar.
 All of this spoke of dangers around Leto which still required the old and subtle services of spies and an imaginative arsenal of weapons.

+## The following is from the Hadi Benotto translation of the volumes discovered at Dar-es-Balat:

 > But Siona is . . .
 Siona.
 That is why I made no move to stop the wolves.
 It would have been wrong to do that.
 The D-wolves are but an extension of my purpose and my purpose is to be the greatest predator ever known.

 > The Golden Path demands it.
 And what is the Golden Path? you ask.
 It is the survival of humankind, nothing more nor less.
 We who have prescience, we who know the pitfalls in our human futures, this has always been our responsibility.
 Survival.
 How you feel about this—your petty woes and joys, even your agonies and raptures—seldom concerns us.

+## Excerpt from the Hadi Benotto secret summation on the discoveries at Dar-es-Balat:

 > As the poet, Lon Bramlis, has said: “We are the fountain of surprises!”